 MAY TO AUGUST

-Next up, a return to the world of destructive cults with Terror, Love, and Brainwashing: Attachment in Cults and Totalitarian Systems, a great book that – I’m surprised and grateful to write – references my site a few times.
+Next up, a return to the world of destructive cults with Terror, Love, and Brainwashing: Attachment in Cults and Totalitarian Systems.
 I bookmarked many passages for future reference and learned a great deal in the process.
 One of the best books on the subject.

 Next up, a return to the can’t-keep-out-of-trouble world of Jack Reacher with Gone Tomorrow, the 13th book in the series.
 I tore through it in less than two days and finished it on June 17.